princessetowe/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This directory conatins a header file and tasks for project 0x12-singly_linked_lists
+This directory contains a header file and tasks for project 0x12-singly_linked_lists

 lists.h: Header file containing the prototypes for each task Tasks